-the appropriateness of the estimate as follows:

-- Evaluated the competence, capabilities and objectivity of the Scheme's independent actuary; - Obtained an understanding of the method and models used in calculating the LIC provision estimate and assessed whether it is appropriate in terms of acceptable methodologies, industry standards, and that they meet the measurement objectives of IFRS 17; - Obtained an understanding of the significant assumptions used in the estimate and, evaluated whether the assumptions are appropriate for the estimate of the LIC provision and the risk adjustment factors; - Obtained an understanding of the data utilised in the calculation of the estimate and agreed the inputs to the source data; - Assessed the estimate for indicators of possible management bias. - We obtained audit evidence from events occurring after the reporting period as a retrospective review of the LIC provision estimate that was set at year end: - We compared the calculation of claims run-off triangles against current and historical claims development patterns to assess the reasonability thereof in comparison to the LIC provision (which includes the risk adjustment percentile selected) at year-end; - We assessed the claims received subsequent to year-end for claims incurred relating to the 2023 financial year; - We evaluated the presentation of the disclosure relating to the LIC provision in the current year, as well as the retrospective restatement of the prior years, against the requirements of IFRS Accounting Standards and relevant industry guidance.
+- We assessed the appropriateness and recognition of the related LIC provision against the requirements of IFRS 17 - Insurance contracts; - We obtained the report of the Scheme's independent actuary of the LIC provision at year end.
+With the assistance of our actuarial expert, we tested the appropriateness of the significant estimate as follows: - Evaluated the competence, capabilities and objectivity of the Scheme's independent actuary; - Obtained an understanding of the method and models used in calculating the LIC provision estimate and assessed whether it is appropriate in terms of acceptable methodologies, industry standards, and that they meet the measurement objectives of IFRS 17; - Obtained an understanding of the significant assumptions used in the estimate and, evaluated whether the assumptions are appropriate for the estimate of the LIC provision and the risk adjustment factors, in terms of acceptable methodologies, industry standards, and that they meet the measurement objectives of IFRS 17; - Obtained an understanding of the data utilised in the calculation of the estimate and agreed the inputs to the source data; - Assessed the estimate for indicators of possible management bias.

+Based on our assessment of the report of the Scheme's independent actuary of the LIC provision at year end, we did not identify any matters that would require additional assessment or investigation.

+- We obtained audit evidence from events occurring after the reporting period as a retrospective review of the LIC provision estimate that was set at year end: - We compared the calculation of claims run-off triangles against current and historical claims development patterns to assess the reasonability thereof in comparison to the LIC provision (which includes the risk adjustment percentile selected) at year-end; - We assessed the claims received subsequent to yearend for claims incurred relating to the 2024 financial year;